Who won the debate? Who won the debate?

 Oh, c’mon Tim, modesty doesn’t become you.

 So we know who won last night.
 And who lost?
 The viewers.
-They got a debate heavy on questions about campaign tactics and tone and attacks and strategy (complete with a shout-out to Drudge in the second question of the night) and light on questions of true consequence to voters —you know, “tough questions.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+They got a debate heavy on questions about campaign tactics and tone and attacks and strategy (complete with a shout-out to Drudge in the second question of the night) and light on questions of true consequence to voters —you know, “tough questions.”Liz Cox Barrett is a writer at CJR.